daniiltsioma/hobby-dev-hub/README.md

 # Hobby Dev Hub

-### Connect hobby developers for personal projects on volunteer basis.
+### Connect hobby developers for personal projects on a volunteer basis.

 **Language:** JavaScript.
 Front End frameworks like React and Back End libraries like Node.js allow us to build the entire project using a single language.
 We might also want to use Python, this is something we will clarify as a team during Week 3.